-Option Description -destinationLocation Specify the complete path, or location, where the gold image will be created. -exclFiles Specify the complete paths to the files to be excluded from the newly created gold image. -help Displays help for all the available options.
+Option Description -createGoldImage Creates a gold image from the current Oracle home. -destinationLocation Specify the complete path, or location, where the gold image will be created. -exclFiles Specify the complete paths to the files to be excluded from the newly created gold image. -help Displays help for all the available options.